 - How do I know how long it will take to switch careers?

 - If I’m making a “double-switch”, what is the most effective strategy?

-- You have a unique vantage point due to hosting Career Talk on Sirius XM Radio and your role as Career Director for the Executive MBA Program at Wharton.
+- You have a unique vantage point due to hosting a national radio show on Sirius XM and your role as Career Director for the Executive MBA Program at Wharton.
 What trends are you seeing in job seekers today?

 - You have a unique background in both recruiting and psychology, and in the book you incorporate psychological principles that are important to understand in the search process.
 What are a few of these?

 - You hear about networking as an effective strategy in most career books.
 In Switchers, you talk about “creating ambassadors” – what do you mean by this?